ChaiUrs/tweeter/README.md

 ## Dev Dependencies

-* [nodemon](https://nodemon.io/) - A utility to monitor for any changes in your source and automatically restart your server.
+* [nodemon](https://nodemon.io/) - A utility to monitor for any changes in the source and automatically restarts the server.